Billy Costa talks with Dr. Salvia Jain to learn more about the treatments and therapies available for patients with T-cell lymphoma.

 The symptoms of CTCL depend on how much of the skin is affected by the cancer.
 These symptoms can look a lot like other skin conditions.
 Make sure to see your healthcare provider for a diagnosis.
 The most common symptoms of CTCL are:

 Skin changes.
 Patches, thick lesions (plaques), or bumps form on the skin.
-They?re dry, itchy, red, and scaly.
+They’re dry, itchy, red, and scaly.
+The lesions can also be purple or brown in color or lighter than the skin around it.
 As the cancer spreads, these patches will cover more of the skin surface.
 They may also grow in size.
 They may thicken so that tumors form on the skin.
+MF tends to grow slowly.
+SS may cause skin redness over most of the body (erythroderma).

 Enlarged lymph nodes.
 In early stages of the cancer, lymph nodes are normal in size.
 But they become larger as the cancer spreads.
 In later stages, cancer cells from the skin may have spread into the lymph nodes, blood, and other organs.